lammps/lammps/doc/src/boundary.rst

 simulation with an empty box or if you wish to leave room on one side of the box, e.g. for atoms to evaporate from a surface.

-For triclinic (non-orthogonal) simulation boxes, if the 2nd dimension of a tilt factor (e.g. y for xy) is periodic, then the periodicity is enforced with the tilt factor offset.
-If the 1st dimension is shrink-wrapped, then the shrink wrapping is applied to the tilted box face, to encompass the atoms.
+For triclinic (non-orthogonal) simulation boxes, if the second dimension of a tilt factor (e.g. y for xy) is periodic, then the periodicity is enforced with the tilt factor offset.
+If the first dimension is shrink-wrapped, then the shrink wrapping is applied to the tilted box face, to encompass the atoms.
 E.g. for a positive xy tilt, the xlo and xhi faces of the box are planes tilting in the +y direction as y